-Lost parking tags can be replaced by making the request at the Records Office.
+Lost parking tags can be replaced by purchasing them at the Business Office.
+Parking tags are delivered to the owner at the Student ID/Parking Office.

 Health Insurance

 All full-time students enrolled in the College are eligible to purchase health and accident insurance.
 Coverage may be purchased for an entire year or on a semester basis and is available to students only or students and their dependents.
 The fees for the year may be paid upon enrollment or during the academic year.